-Use and Luxury, and call their own Luxury and Pomp the ferring of him, make the Almighty as greedy as they are, and the Giver of all Things to want almost every Thing; and confining all their Bounty and Charity to their own dear Persons, think that he does to too, and that they are as dear to him as they are to themselves and so hate and despise, distress and destroy, in the Name of God, all whom they hate for their own Sakes: So that, excepting a very few Men (the most ridiculous and the worst of the whole) all the human Species are esteemed by them as Outcasts, whom the wife Creator and Governor of the World has fed into it only to abhor and to damn them: and though his Favours are infinite, yet they think that he bestows them all upon a little Island, or a poor Defart, or on a small and contemptible Corner of the Earth, purely because the Inhabitants wear blue, or black, or broad Bonnets, quaint Doublets, or long Petticoats; and eat, or refuse to eat, Fish or Flesh, and other Food given for the general Use of all Men; or make selfish and partial Speeches to him, and use crazy Distinctions about him, which he commands not, which wife Men understand not, and which the weakest Men alone are governed by.
+God wants nothing; and if we have any gifts to bestow, his creatures are our only proper objects: But those who crave in his name largesses and endowments, which they apply to their own use and luxury, and call their own luxury and pomp the serving of him, make the Almighty as greedy as they are, and the giver of all things to want almost every thing; and confining all their bounty and charity to their own dear persons, think that he does so too, and that they are as dear to him as they are to themselves; and so hate and despise, distress and destroy, in the name of God, all whom they hate for their own sakes: So that, excepting a very few men (the most ridiculous and the worst of the whole) all the human species are esteemed by them as outcasts, whom the wise Creator and Governor of the World has sent into it only to abhor and to damn them; and though his favours are infinite, yet they think that he bestows them all upon a little island, or a poor desert, or on a small and contemptible corner of the earth, purely because the inhabitants wear blue, or black, or broad bonnets, quaint doublets, or long petticoats; and eat, or refuse to eat fish or flesh, and other food given for the general use of all men; or make selfish and partial speeches to him, and use crazy distinctions about him, which he commands not, which wise men understand not, and which the weakest men alone are governed by.

-With Bigots almost every Thing that is Truth is Blasphemy.
-With them a sour Face, and a bitter and implacable Heart, are Qualifications so acceptable to the wise, merciful, and forgiving God, that he hates all who want these Qualifications: So that, in great Detestation of Blasphemy, they blasphemously make the God and Father of Mercies and of Man, a Party-Man too; or, at best, the Head of the most senseles, useles, inhuman, human, and mischlevous Party in the Universe, the Party of Bigots; who, being blindly and obstinately addicted to their own incurable Follies, are furiously bent against all the wise and sober Men in the World: They improve the World by defacing it; and their Way of building up, is to destroy and pull down.
-This they call Edification.
+With bigots almost every thing that is truth is blasphemy.
+With them a sour face, and a bitter and implacable heart, are qualifications so acceptable to the wise, merciful, and forgiving God, that he hates all who want these qualifications: So that, in great detestation of blasphemy, they blasphemously make the God and father of mercies, and of man, a party-man too; or, at best, the head of the most senseless, useless, inhuman, and mischievous party in the universe, the party of bigots; who, being blindly and obstinately addicted to their own incurable follies, are furiously bent against all the wise and sober men in the world: they improve the world by defacing it; and their way of building up, is to destroy and pull down.
+This they call edification.

-But Religion is another and a contrary Thing; and whoever would entertain a just Idea of the Divine Being, must conceive of him in direct Opposition to the Bigot's Conceptions; namely, That the God of Truth is not the Author of Contradictions; That when he speaks to Men, he speaks not above the Capacities of Men, but to their Capacities, which is the End of Speaking; That he who makes the Hearts of Men, is the best and only Judge of Mens Hearts, who cannot see into one another's, that being the only Province and Privilege of Omniscience; That his persect Goodness cannot punish Men, whom he has created naturally subject to Errors, for involuntary Errors; That having not made Man persect, he cannot be essentially with him for natural and inevitable Impersections:
+But religion is another and a contrary thing; and whoever would entertain a just idea of the divine being, must conceive of him in direct opposition to the bigot's conceptions; namely, that the God of Truth is not the author of contradictions; that when he speaks to men, he speaks not above the capacities of men, but to their capacities, which is the end of speaking; that he who makes the hearts of men, is the best and only judge of men's hearts, who cannot see into one another's, that being the only province and privilege of omniscience; that his perfect goodness cannot punish men, whom he has created naturally subject to errors, for involuntary errors; that having not made man perfect, he cannot be offended with him for natural and inevitable imperfections.